bagasta/new-mcp-server/integration-universal.md

 # MCP Calculator Server Integration Guide

 This document explains how external LangChain-based projects can connect to the MCP Calculator Server provided in this repository.
-The server exposes calculator tools and a web fetching utility over multiple transports (STDIO, SSE, Streamable HTTP, REST API).
+The server exposes calculator tools along with web fetching/searching and PDF/DOCX generation utilities over multiple transports (STDIO, SSE, Streamable HTTP, REST API).
 Choose the transport that best matches your deployment scenario, then follow the corresponding integration steps.

 ## Available Tools